kubernetes/enhancements/keps/sig-network/4444-service-traffic-distribution/README.md

 `topologyKeys`, as stated previously.)

 In some sense, the approach is indeed very tempting.
-The reason why an option like `routingPreference` might be a better option is:
+The reason why an option like `trafficDistribution` might be a better option is:

 * Introducing numerous configuration options within the Service API (or a separate API type) could be sacrificing some of the core simplicity of the Service API.
 Future, more complex needs could (and should) be explored within the Gateway API.

-* The `routingPreference` field elegantly balances control and abstraction.
+* The `trafficDistribution` field elegantly balances control and abstraction.
-  Users can influence behavior with high-level heuristics (like `Close`) while implementations handle the underlying complexity.
+  Users can influence behavior with high-level heuristics (like `PreferClose`) while implementations handle the underlying complexity.
 Heuristics can flag potential issues and guide users towards safe configurations.
 Using independent fields increases the risk of unintended consequences, as